DioxusLabs/dioxus/docs/main-concepts/12-signals.md

 Dioxus knows that the receiver's `title` signal is used only in the text node, and skips diffing Receiver entirely, knowing to update _just_ the text node.

+If you build a complex app on top of Dirac, you'll likely notice that many of your components simply won't be diffed at all.
+For instance, our Receiver component will never be diffed once it has been mounted!

 ## Signals and Iterators

 Sometimes you want to use a collection of items.
 With Signals, you can bypass diffing for collections - a very powerful technique to avoid re-rendering on large collections.

+By default, Dioxus is limited when you use iter/map.
+With the `For` component, you can provide an iterator and a function for the iterator to map to.

 Dioxus automatically understands how to use your signals when mixed with iterators through Deref/DerefMut.
 This lets you efficiently map collections while avoiding the re-rendering of lists.
 In essence, signals act as a hint to Dioxus on how to avoid un-necessary checks and renders, making your app faster.